Shoko Miyata: 2022

-Miyata competed at the 2022 Asian Championships where she helped Japan finish third as a team.
-Individually she placed fourth in the all-around but won silver on vault and floor exercise behind Yeo Seo-jeong and Wu Ran respectively.
-In late October Miyata made her senior World Championships debut at the 2022 World Championships in Liverpool.
+Miyata began the season with a second-place finish at the All-Japan Championships.
+She then won the all-around title at the NHK Trophy, becoming the first high schooler to win the women's event in seven years.
+At the Asian Championships, she helped Japan finish third as a team.
+Individually, she placed fourth in the all-around and won silver medals on the vault and floor exercise behind Yeo Seo-jeong and Wu Ran, respectively.

+In late October, Miyata made her senior World Championships debut at the World Championships in Liverpool, qualifying for the all-around, vault, balance beam, and floor event finals.
 She contributed scores of 14.400 on vault, 13.233 on balance beam, and 13.700 on the floor exercise towards Japan's seventh place finish in the team final.
-She then finished eighth in the all-around final.
+She then finished eighth in the all-around final, fifth in the vault final, and eighth in the floor final.
 In the balance beam final, she scored 13.533 and won the bronze medal behind teammate Hazuki Watanabe and Canadian Ellie Black.
+After the World Championships, she led her team to the title at the All-Japan Team Championships.